 The Franck–Hertz experiment, the first electrical measurement to clearly demonstrate quantum mechanics, was presented to the German Physical Society.

 On April 24, in the year 1914, The Franck–Hertz experiment, the first electrical measurement to clearly demonstrate quantum mechanics, was presented to the German Physical Society.
-This event is recorded as a Selected Events event in the history of April 24, a notable event in this corner of history.
+This event is recorded as a Selected Events event in the history of April 24, one of 380 recorded events on this date across all of history.

 Key Facts